In cash-strapped times, the money guardians with the cash to lend – want to keep their hands on all they have, protecting it all costs.

-For the 18 – 24 age group, pay attention to the Right to Vote, because it has far more impact than the amount of times you mention ‘wasted’ on your Facebook timeline.
-That said, if you believe the craziness to grace us from the States; register to vote, but waive your right to use it.
+For the 18 – 24 age group, pay attention to the Right to Vote because it has far more impact than the number of times you mention ‘wasted’ on your Facebook timeline.
+That said if you believe the craziness to grace us from the States; register to vote, but waive your right to use it.
 We don’t want our new National Anthem to be God Save Us All (or are we already there?)
 We’d all be royally screwed if our Facebook rants were used by CRAs to assess our ability to manage our personal finances.
 Can you imagine?

 You Could Be Doing Yourself a Disservice by Paying Outstanding Debts